noio/Domination-Game/docs/index.rst

 If you're not going to read any of the other documentation, just do the following.

-1. Modify or extend the basic agent found in the source code (`agent.py <https://github.com/noio/Domination-Game/blob/master/domination/agent.py>`_).
+1. Copy and modify the basic agent found in the source code (`agent.py <https://github.com/noio/Domination-Game/blob/master/domination/agent.py>`_).

 2. Import and extend the basic scenario::